Old BMW motorcycles that I have owned

-I have been lucky to have owned some interesting vintage BMW models and here is a partial list with a few details.
+I have been lucky to have owned some interesting vintage BMW models, and here is a partial list with a few details.
 Most are photos of photos.
 Sorry for the poor quality.
 Many of these photos were taken in Fort Bidwell at my BMW museum 1975-92.

-This is volume 1, number 2 in October, 1972 of the Vintage BMW Motorcycle Owners Club.
+This is volume 1, number 2, in October 1972 of the Vintage BMW Motorcycle Owners Club.

 Riding one of my R52’s in Fort Bidwell, Ca. in about 1978

 5. R17.
-A 750 cc overhead valve sport bike of the late 30s.
-It had a beautiful valenced front fender with an interesting oval shaped cutout in it.
+A 750 cc overhead-valve sportbike of the late 30s.
+It had a beautiful valenced front fender with an interesting oval-shaped cutout in it.
 I never had it running because of missing clutch parts.

 7. R61 and R71.
 The R61 was a great runner.
 Very soon after I got it from Germany, I entered it in the California 1000.
 A Southern California event that wound all over in deserts and mountains while trying to go 1000 miles in 24 hours.
 I made it with a couple of hours to spare.
-The top speed of that old tired engine was limited to about 60-65 so I only ran it at about 55 and that meant only 4-5 hours to sleep, if nothing went wrong.
+The top speed of that old tired engine was limited to about 60-65, so I only ran it at about 55, and that meant only 4-5 hours to sleep if nothing went wrong.
 The battery ground wire came loose, but that was only 10 minutes to fix.
 I didn’t pass even one rider during the whole 1000 miles.
-I had my sleeping bag and a tool kit and that was enough.
+I had my sleeping bag and a toolkit, and that was enough.
 It was the oldest bike to enter or finish.
 Hundreds of riders wished me good luck and offered encouragement along the way.

 8. R23.
 It ran ok, but we didn’t use it much as it wasn’t as flashy as the R2, or as old looking.
-It was about the same as a R24 with a very short tank.
+It was about the same as an R24 with a very short tank.
 I can’t find a picture of it.

 11. R51/2.
-A real throw back to the late 30s.
+A real throwback to the late 30s.
 It didn’t even have a magneto, but battery coil ignition.
 I had a full spare drive train for it.
 The air cleaner was unique.
 It was the same wire mesh used in many of the R61/R71 era bikes, but they added a swooping cover to it.